- Reference Number: HEY1028/2018

 - Departments: Nutrition Support

-This diet sheet has been provided by your nurse, doctor or dietitian to provide initial advice.
-You need to see a dietitian 6 weeks after your weight loss surgery.
-Please call the appointment line (01482) 674133 to make this appointment as soon as you are discharged from hospital.
+This diet sheet has been provided by your nurse, doctor or dietitian to provide initial advice for you to follow in the first few days after surgery.
+You need to see a dietitian and nurse 6 weeks after your weight loss surgery.
+An appointment will be sent to you in the post.

 Eating after weight loss surgery